cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 ```

 When you see a call to `clone`, you know that some arbitrary code is being executed and that code may be expensive.
 It’s a visual indicator that something different is going on.
-In this case, _value_ is being copied, resulting in new memory cells being used, and the a new _variable_ is created, referring to the new, copied value.
+In this case, _value_ is being copied, resulting in new memory cells being used, and a new _variable_ is created, referring to the new, copied value.

 ### Return Values and Scope